fudong03/fudong03.github.io/_pages/about.md

 # About

 Hello, I am Fudong Lin, a Ph.D. student in the School of Computing and Informatics at University of Louisiana at Lafayette (ULL), advised by [Dr. Xu Yuan](https://people.cmix.louisiana.edu/yuan/index.html).
 I received my bachelor's degree from Shandong University, China, in 2016.
 From 2016 to 2020, I worked in the industry developing Cloud Computing and Internet of Things (IoT) applications.
-My research interests lie in Deep Learning (DL), Computer Vision (CV), and AI for Science, including deep learning security, long-tailed recognition, and climate change-related applications (e.g., storm prediction, crop yield prediction, etc.).
+My research interests lie in deep learning, computer vision, and AI for Science, including deep learning security, long-tailed recognition, and climate change-related applications (e.g., storm prediction, crop yield prediction, etc.).